aragon/hack/docs/getting-started.md

 Aragon is a project to **empower freedom** by creating tools for **decentralized governance**.

-These tools help people freely organize **without borders or intermediaries**.
+These tools help people freely organize **across borders** and **without intermediaries**.
 Instead of bureaucracy, subjectivity, and trust, smart contracts have opened the door to **experiment with governance at the speed of software**.

 The Aragon stack helps you develop software for **human organization**.
 From the smart contracts to the user interface, Aragon takes care of the most important pieces of infrastructure to deliver censorship-resistant, decentralized and upgradeable apps.